 The Boston Engineering Innovation Center

-MassDevelopment has selected Boston Engineering as an Innovation Center to help small and medium-sized Massachusetts businesses bridge the gap between product development and successful commercialization.
+MassDevelopment has selected Boston Engineering as an Center to help small and medium-sized Massachusetts businesses bridge the gap between product development and successful commercialization.

 As part of MassDevelopment’s Manufacturing Innovation Grants program, MassDevelopment subsidizes business costs for companies working with the Boston Engineering Innovation Center.
 MassDevelopment selected Boston Engineering based on our experience working with original equipment manufacturers (OEMs) across industries and a range of product commercialization requirements.